The Hyde Amendment

 People who qualify for income-based federal subsidies when purchasing insurance from the Affordable Care Act marketplace are also disqualified from receiving abortion coverage in the states that do not cover abortion outside of the Hyde exceptions.

 Origins of the Amendment

 Rep. Henry Hyde (R-IL) authored the Hyde Amendment in 1976.
 When debating the amendment with his colleagues, he said, “I certainly would like to prevent, if I could legally, anybody having an abortion—a rich woman, a middle-class woman, or a poor woman.
 Unfortunately, the only vehicle available is the…Medicaid bill.”
 Congress approved the Hyde Amendment in the 1977 appropriations bill, as it has done every year since then.

-The Equal Access to Abortion Coverage in Health Insurance Act (often referred to as the EACH Woman Act) would counter the Hyde Amendment and restore abortion coverage to people who get their health insurance through Medicaid and other federal programs.
+The Equal Access to Abortion Coverage in Health Insurance Act of 2021 (the EACH Act) would counter the Hyde Amendment and restore abortion coverage to people who get their health insurance through Medicaid and other federal programs.
 In addition, it would bar federal and state governments from interfering with abortion coverage in private health insurance.
 The bill was introduced in both houses of Congress on March 25, 2021.
 The Senate bill (s.
 1021) was introduced by Sen. Tammy Duckworth (D-IL) with 22 original co-sponsors, and the House bill (bill number TBD) was introduced by Rep. Barbara Lee (D-CA-13) with 127 original co-sponsors.